 It’s probably been awhile since you’ve updated your resume and LinkedIn.
 Many of us forget about them the longer we stay at one job.
 It’s time to update and revamp both to help you stand out when applying for jobs.

 Add information about your most recent job to your resume.
 Update it to include not only what you did, but also include the impact and results of your contributions.
-Then update your information on LinkedIn, including your past role and the skills used in that role.
-It’s also helpful to add keywords in your LinkedIn headline and select that you’re “Open to work” on your profile.
+We love Teal for updating your resume.
+It formats your resume so recruiters can find it easily and suggests ways to stand out, including how to match your resume to the jobs you’re applying to.

 Tap Into Your Network